ca4ti/bind9/doc/notes/notes-current.rst

   which worked only very briefly on Linux 2.6.28 (and was causing performance problems and thus the change was reverted in the kernel). :gl:`#3676`

+- Replace DNS over TCP and DNS over TLS transports code with a new, unified transport implementation. :gl:`#3374`

 Bug Fixes
 ~~~~~~~~~